ppy/osu-wiki/wiki/Guides/Using_custom_hitsounds/en.md

 ## Working with multiple custom hitsound sets

 Sometimes, a song may have multiple sections with very different musical styles, and one group of hitsounds just doesn't fit both sections.
-In these cases, it is often helpful to utilise a different hitsound (or group of hitsounds) entirely.
+In this case, it is often helpful to utilise a different hitsound (or group of hitsounds) entirely.
 This can be achieved by adding a number to the end of the hitsound file name as follows:

 `<sampleset>-<sound><#>.wav`

 where `<#>` can be any number of your choice.
 The osu! editor natively supports values between 2 and 100, but greater values can be achieved via editing of the `.osu` file if required.
-Note that the first group of hitsounds does not need to be labelled with the number "1" even if multiple hitsound groups are used, so `soft-hitclap1.wav` won't work, and `soft-hitclap.wav` should continue to be used instead.
+Note that the first group of hitsounds does not need to be labelled with the number "1" even if multiple hitsound groups are used, so `soft-hitclap1.wav` won't work, and `soft-hitclap.wav` will be used instead.

 In order to ensure that different-numbered hitsounds or hitsound groups play correctly, you'll need to add an inherited timing point (green line) and change the sampleset from "Custom 1" to the option immediately below it, as shown in the example below.
-Here you can enter the number of the hitsound group defined earlier which you wish to use.
+Here you can enter the number of the hitsound group which you want to use.

 ![](img/using-multiple-hitsound-sets.png "Changing to a second custom hitsound group")